What Is the New EU PRRC (Person Responsible for Regulatory Compliance) Role?

 - Under €10 million in sales/turnover (global revenue, not just EU)

-You’ll notice that there is no exemption for manufacturers that are only marketing low-risk devices in Europe.
-All companies need a PRRC.
 European Commission Recommendation 2003/361/EC spells out the definition of “micro and small” companies as mentioned above.
-We saved you the drudgery of reading the European Commission’s 3,700-word definition of “small companies,” but we wanted to share a short excerpt that beautifully captures its poetic essence:
+We saved you the drudgery of reading the European Commission’s 3,700-word definition of “small companies,” but we wanted to share an excerpt that so beautifully captures its poetic essence:

 As regards the ceiling for the balance sheet total, in the absence of any new element, it is justified to maintain the approach whereby the turnover ceilings are subjected to a coefficient based on the statistical ratio between the two variables.
 The statistical trend requires a greater increase to be made to the turnover ceiling.
 Since the trend differs according to the size-category of the enterprise, it is also appropriate to adjust the coefficient in order to reflect the economic trend as closely as possible and not to penalise microenterprises and small enterprises as opposed to medium-sized enterprises.